-The Institutional Products industry is comprised primarily of institutional cleaning products, including some of the following product segments: sanitation and janitorial cleaners, industrial and technical cleaners, kitchen and catering cleaning agents, food and diary processing cleaners, laundry agents and others.
+The Institutional Products industry is comprised primarily of institutional cleaning products, including some of the following product segments: sanitation and janitorial cleaners, industrial and technical cleaners, kitchen and catering cleaning agents, food and dairy processing cleaners, laundry agents and others.
 Skin cleansers and skin sanitizing products utilized within the health care and food industry which are classified as drugs are also prevalent within the Institutional Products industry.

 SafetyCall manages and documents adverse events and medical information inquiries for the Institutional Product Market.
 We provide comprehensive documentation of events surrounding any adverse event, industrial chemical contact or spill.
 Using our proprietary data base, our experts are able to provide assistance and compliance for regulatory reporting to the EPA, FDA and Health Canada.
 As with every industry that we serve, we provide our clients with 24/7 access to their data through our highly secure (SSL encrypted) web based, proprietary software, SafetySearch™.